The Australian Government accepts the science of climate change and supports national and global efforts to reduce greenhouse gas emissions.

 The ultimate objective of the Convention is to “stabilize greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic (human induced) interference with the climate system” (UNFCCC, Article 2).

 Negotiations in the UNFCCC cover themes which include:

 - Mitigation – reducing levels of greenhouse gas emissions;

 - Adaptation – building resilience to the impacts of climate change;

 - Climate finance – financing mitigation, adaptation and other activities;

 - Technology - the development and transfer of environmentally sound technologies to developing countries;

 - Capacity building for developing countries; and

 Australia plays an active role in the international negotiations.
-Australia is the chair of the Umbrella Group which brings together nine developed countries: Canada, Japan, Kazakhstan, New Zealand, Norway, Russia, Ukraine, the United States of America and Australia.
+Australia is the chair of the Umbrella Group which brings together ten developed countries: Australia, Canada, Iceland, Japan, Kazakhstan, New Zealand, Norway, Russia, Ukraine and the United States of America, and three observer parties: Belarus, Israel and Switzerland.
 Together these countries represent over 30 per cent of the world’s total emissions therefore a global solution to climate change must take account of Umbrella Group countries’ interests.

 The Kyoto Protocol